 For inter-band carrier aggregation with one component carrier per operating band and the uplink assigned to one NR band, the maximum input level is defined with the uplink active on the band(s) other than the band whose downlink is being tested.
 For NR CA configurations including an operating band without uplink band or an operating band with an unpaired DL part (as noted in Table 5.2-1), the requirements for all downlinks shall be met with the single uplink carrier active in each band capable of UL operation.
 The UE shall meet the requirements specified in clause 7.4 for each component carrier while all downlink carriers are active.

 The throughput shall be ≥ 95 % of the maximum throughput of the reference measurement channels as specified in Annexs A.3.2 and A.3.3 (with one sided dynamic OCNG Pattern OP.1 FDD/TDD as described in Annex A.5.1.1/A.5.2.1) for each component carrier.

+7.4B Maximum input level for NR-DC

+For inter-band NR-DC configurations, the maximum input level for the corresponding inter-band CA configuration as specified in subclause 7.4A applies.

 7.4D Maximum input level for UL MIMO